svebert/InterprocessMsg/README.md

 ```

 ## Notes
-* Internally one of the two communicating processes creates shared memory and both processes will access this memory.
-This shared memory is structured as a message queue.
+* Internally one of the two communicating processes creates shared memory and both processes will access this memory block.
+This shared memory is structured as a message queue (including a mutex to be thread safe, as both processes obviously run in parallel).
 * The subscribing process will create the shared memory, the sender will only open it.
 * In case both processes listen and receive, two shared memory blocks will be created.
-Both processes will create one block and open one block.
+Both processes will create one block and open another one.
-* This lib was designed for interprocess communication between two processes, only.
+* This lib was designed for interprocess communication between <b>two</b> processes, only.
-* Boost itsself provides <a href="https://www.boost.org/doc/libs/1_55_0/doc/html/interprocess/synchronization_mechanisms.html#interprocess.synchronization_mechanisms.message_queue">interprocess.message_queue</a>.
+* Boost itsself provides the class <a href="https://www.boost.org/doc/libs/1_55_0/doc/html/interprocess/synchronization_mechanisms.html#interprocess.synchronization_mechanisms.message_queue">boost::interprocess::message_queue</a>.
 Unfortunatly it cannot handle a bidirectional communication, only unidirectional.
-Also undefined behaviour occurs when instantiating two boost-interprocess-message_queue.
-This is the actual reason for the developement of InterprocessMsg.
+Also undefined behaviour occurs when instantiating two boost::interprocess::message_queue (one in each of the processes).
+This is the actual reason for the developement of InterprocessMsg to solve this (unexpected and unexplained) shortcoming.